-The victory garden movement was born more than 50 years ago during the World War II era, connecting homegrown produce with homeland security.
-Back then, 60 percent of Americans actively gardened, harvesting more than eight-million tons of food per year.
+The victory gardens movement was born more than 60 years ago during the World War II era, connecting homegrown produce with homeland security.
+Back then, 60 percent of Americans actively gardened, harvesting more than 8 million tons of food per year.

 Most images of victory gardens bring to mind the government-led efforts of World War II.
 Victory gardens, however, actually started during World War I, thanks to citizen- and community-led initiatives.

-From inspiring posters to informational publications distributed by the U.S. Department of Agriculture and companies like International Harvester and Beech-Nut, Americans could readily access support and resources to start a victory garden.
+Surrounded by inspiring posters and having access to informational publications distributed by the U.S. Department of Agriculture and companies such as International Harvester and Beech-Nut, Americans could readily find support and resources to start victory gardens.

-“Planting a garden also served as a morale booster for Americans during WWII, as gardeners felt empowered by their contribution,” adds Hayden-Smith.
+“Planting a garden also served as a morale booster for Americans during World War II, as gardeners felt empowered by their contribution,” adds Hayden-Smith.

 Despite such a vibrant gardening trend, the victory garden movement generally lost momentum when the troops came home.

 “Unfortunately, many people associated victory gardens with deprivation and hard times during the war.
 They felt liberated to not need to garden anymore,” explains Hayden-Smith.
-“The decades after WWII brought economic prosperity to America, and with that, the rise of processed and convenience food, leading our nation even further away from home gardens.”
+“The decades after World War II brought economic prosperity to America, and with that, the rise of processed and convenience food, leading our nation even further away from home gardens.”

-Since the victory-garden era, our nation’s health has tremendously declined, in part due to our shift away from nutritious fruits and vegetables, resulting in the latest National Center for Health Statistics numbers showing more than two-thirds of Americans as overweight, obese or extremely obese.
+Since the victory garden era, our nation’s health has tremendously declined, in part because of our shift away from nutritious fruits and vegetables, resulting in the latest National Center for Health Statistics numbers showing more than 70 percent of Americans as overweight, obese or extremely obese.
 This revival of home gardening can play an important role in improving our nation’s health.

 Victory Gardens of Yore